Michael Holliday: Singing career

 In March 1953, he joined the Eric Winstone Band, another Butlin's contracted band that toured when the summer season's work was over.
 They also broadcast occasionally on BBC Radio.

 In December 1954, Holliday wrote to the BBC requesting a TV audition.
 His audition came in April 1955 and he made his first TV appearance on The Centre Show on 22 July 1955.
 This TV performance was seen by Norrie Paramor, then head of A&R for EMI's Columbia record label, who signed him as a solo artist.
 He also sang "Four Feather Falls", the theme tune to the puppet-based television programme of the same name produced by Gerry Anderson.

 Holliday's style of singing was influenced by Bing Crosby, who was his idol.
 The style earned him the title of "the British Bing Crosby".
 A biography entitled The Man Who Would Be Bing, written by Ken Crossland, was published in 2004.

 Illness and death

-Holliday had an ongoing problem with stage fright, and had a mental breakdown in 1961.
+Holliday had an ongoing problem with stage fright and in 1961 he suffered a mental breakdown.
 He died in October 1963 from a suspected drug overdose, in Croydon, Surrey.
-His grave is at Anfield Cemetery, Priory Road, Liverpool.